MCPI-Revival/mcpi-revival.github.io/faq.md

 sudo apt-get install minecraft-pi
 ```

-Otherwise, if you are using MCPI-Docker, it will install MCPI automatically.
+Otherwise, if you are using MCPI-Reborn, it will install MCPI automatically.

 ## What extra features does MCPI have?